Father’s Day, June 14th 2015. My best friend Steve* dies.

 I am fucking worthless.

 Alcohol fuels my self-pity and, eventually, Mum cannot take anymore and kicks me out the house.
 She’s unable to cope with my boozing and watching me kill myself slowly.
 I can’t say I blame her.
 I kip at my girlfriend’s place for a few weeks but she soon runs out of patience, so I end up getting my own flat for a while, where I spend my days and nights drenched in even more booze.
 At one particularly low point, I am banned from The Lion for six months.
 People have grown tired of watching me self-destruct.
-Mum allows me back home – she can see I am intent on my own suicide mission – so I give up the flat and, under my her watchful eye, I stay sober for a week or two.
+Mum allows me back home – she can see I’m slowly killing myself – so I give up the flat and, under my her watchful eye, I stay sober for a week or two.
 But I’m still hurting inside and soon lapse back into perpetual inebriation.

 December 2015.
 Instead of drinking in the local and staggering home at closing time, instead, I form an ingenious plan to book into a hotel for two or three days and continue boozing myself into oblivion there.
 Heading home in a taxi after my latest binge, I’m feeling somewhat under the weather.
 I’m not exactly hung over but conscious of a nagging twinge down the left side of my stomach.
 It’s nothing, I say to myself.
 A few hours kip and I’ll be right as rain, ready to indulge in the season’s festivities.

 I’m sick of it.